KenKundert/inform/doc/user.rst

 When the messages print, the 'pass:' will be green and 'FAIL:' will be red.

 The Color class has the concept of a colorscheme.
 There are three supported
-schemes: *None*, light, and dark.
+schemes: *None*, 'light', and 'dark'.
 With *None* the text is not colored.
-In general it is best to use the light colorscheme on dark backgrounds and the dark colorscheme on light backgrounds.
+In general it is best to use the 'light' colorscheme on 'dark' backgrounds and the dark colorscheme on light backgrounds.

 The Color class takes the following arguments when creating a colorizer: